Skip to main content

 May contain: text

-People can also be exposed to PFAS chemicals if they are released during normal use, biodegradation, or disposal of consumer products that contain PFAS.
+People can also be exposed to PFAS if they are released during normal use, biodegradation, or disposal of consumer products that contain PFAS.

 Does recycled water contain these chemicals?